 Berg is a premium trampoline brand, with high-quality products that are safe, offer great performance and are built to last.
 The company's trampolines are expensive — our Best Overall pick is a 17' x 11' oval-shaped model that costs around $1,800 — but you get what you pay for.

-As you'd hope in a pricey brand, Netherlands-based Berg doesn't skimp when it comes to materials and design.
+As you'd hope with a pricey brand, Netherlands-based Berg doesn't skimp when it comes to materials and design.
 The company's trampolines incorporate rustproof springs and a sturdy steel frame that's powder-coated and galvanized with solid zinc to withstand all weather conditions.
-They also come with thick padding (nearly 1") covering the springs that's encased in a UV-resistant material, plus a thick layer of foam padding around all of the safety net poles.
+They also come with thick padding (nearly 1") covering the springs that are encased in a UV-resistant material, plus a thick layer of foam padding around all of the safety net poles.
 There are even fiberglass poles (covered in padding, of course) looping around the top of the 7' high safety net, which is very unusual for trampolines and provides additional stability and safety.

 The one specification that may cause you to pause is the oddly low weight limit for Berg's trampolines.
 The maximum user weight is listed at 120 kilograms, or about 265 pounds, whereas many other trampolines say their weight limits are 300 pounds or even over 500 pounds.
 Berg explains that its stated weight maximum is based on offering the optimal jump experience for one person.
 The trampolines are plenty strong — they're tested to hold over 1,000 pounds — but the company says that bouncing will be best if the jumper(s) are at or under that 265-pound mark.